Film In Reykjavík

 In Reykjavík, nature is quite literally at your doorstep – you don’t have to go far to find unspoiled wilderness where the influence of man and civilization vanishes.
-With rugged volcanic moonscapes, the raging ocean, golden waterfalls, steaming sulfur mountains, stark highland interior and majestic glaciers and lagoons, Reykjavík is a winning film destination.
+With rugged volcanic moonscapes, the raging ocean, golden waterfalls, steaming sulfur mountains, stark highland interior, and majestic glaciers and lagoons, Reykjavík is a winning film destination.

 During the summer, when the sun is the farthest away from the equator line, the hours of daylight in Reykjavík are among the longest in Europe with not less than 18 hours of daylight in June and July.
-The magic of these light summer nights isn’t just the quality of light but also the fact that filmmakers can make more of each day in shooting, enabling use of land- and townscapes during evening and night with fewer people around.
+The magic of these light summer nights isn’t just the quality of light but also the fact that filmmakers can make more of each day in shooting, enabling the use of land- and townscapes during the evening and night with fewer people around.

 Remember to get your 25% refund

 Reimbursements are offered for film and TV production costs incurred in Iceland.
-Producers can apply for reimbursements from the State Treasury of 25% of the costs incurred in the production of films and television programmes in Iceland.
+Producers can apply for reimbursements from the State Treasury of 25% of the costs incurred in the production of films and television programs in Iceland.